Factory Invoice Price is not the Dealer’s Actual New Car Cost

 When you see a meager price on a new car, look in the fine print and see if the dealer used the incentive to get to the advertised price.
 Doing this will let you know if there is an incentive on that specific make or model vehicle.

 You can also visit Edmunds to determine if a vehicle has a rebate and incentive.
-The information found on the site is up to date and very accurate.
+The information found on the site is up-to-date and very accurate.